 When I first started to hear the term “white privilege” I was confused.
 At first I didn’t understand what it meant.
 Confusion was quickly followed by an uncomfortable, uneasy and icky feeling deep inside.
 It was difficult to wrap my head around the concept and when I did hear some versions of the definition I started to feel defensive.

 Some people refer to white privilege as a form of reverse racism.
 My mind would go to the story that I teach about unconditional love and acceptance, unity and oneness and opening my heart to everyone.
 And then I would question how is reverse racism going to help reduce racism?
-It seemed to be adding to it.
-All the while underneath I felt uncomfortable and triggered so my default response was to defend.
+It seemed to be adding to it and creating more division.
+All the while deep down inside I felt uncomfortable and triggered and my default response was to defend.

 It took some time to unravel the layers and get underneath it but I was persistent.
 I realized I felt an immense amount of guilt.
 It was a huge heavy layer of guilt hidden deep within.